 The West Virginia Dental Association is dentistry’s advocate in the West Virginia Legislature and Untied States Congress, lobbying legislators to pass laws of interest to the dental profession and dental care.
 WVDA also advocates for the profession before various state government agencies.
 The Executive Council is the policy-making body of the Association, establishing policy for its members to support and enforce.

-Dr. David M. Eller of Huntington was installed the 111th President of the West Virginia Dental Association by the outgoing President, Dr. Robert Wanker, during the 2017 Semiannual Session installation services, January 21, at the Charleston Marriott Hotel.
-He previously served as President Elect and Vice President, after several years of service on the Executive Council representing the Huntington Dental Society.
+Dr. Jon Christopher Smith of Charleston was installed the 112th President of the by the outgoing President, Dr. David Eller, during the 2018 Semiannual Session installation services, January 20, at Marriott Hotel in Charleston.
+He previously served as President Elect and Vice President, after several years of service on the Executive Council representing the Kanawha Valley Dental Society.

 “We witnessed the greatest number of commercial exhibitors in several years who demonstrated some of today’s most modern equipment and materials for dental practices.
-The exhibitors hosted a luncheon for dentists and their staff which was well-attended and enjoyed by everyone.
+The exhibitors will be open for your review both days of our meeting.
+Exhibitors will host a luncheon for dentists and their staff.

 “I want our association to grow with new members and continue to improve on services we offer.
 We need to continue our political activities at our capitol in Charleston as well as in Washington, D.C.
 Finally, we must be mindful of the need to improve our professional skills so we can provide the best of services and care to our patients. “